MLHale/CYBR8470/modules/penetration-testing/README.md

 ### Step 4: Getting started testing in POSTMAN
 We've created this pretty cool API and nice client-side interface to use it.
 However, as you will see, our API is, by default, pretty insecure!
 In the next sections, we will see just how bad it is by using some penetration tests to identify and highlight problems.

 * We will look at them one at a time.
 First lets start our server.
-Change into your `nebraska-gencyber-dev-env` folder.
+Change into your `webservice lab` folder (i.e. the one you used for the previous lab).
 * type `docker-compose up` to run the server

 > Note: This assumes your work is completed from the previous lesson.
-If you want to run this module stand-alone.
-Ensure you have the correct code and operational environment.
-For stand-alone setup, see [stand-alone setup](#stand-alone-lesson-setup) below.

 * Now open `POSTMAN` and send a simple `GET` request to your local server at `https://localhost`.
 * What do you get?